Aftermath Entertainment: History

 Upon recommendation from Interscope co-founder and Dre's close friend, Jimmy Iovine, he signed Eminem to Aftermath on March 9, 1998.
 On February 23, 1999, Eminem's major-label debut album, The Slim Shady LP was released.
-The album debuted at number two on the Billboard 200 and number one on the Top R&B/Hip-Hop Albums chart, went on to be certified quadruple platinum, and arguably became the label's first successful album release.
+The album debuted at number two on the Billboard 200 and number one on the Top R&B/Hip-Hop Albums chart, going on to be certified quadruple platinum.
 Also in 1999, on November 16, after a seven-year hiatus from releasing an album, Aftermath released 2001, Dr. Dre's follow-up to his 1992 album, The Chronic.
 The album went on to be certified sextuple platinum.

 Several more artists were signed to, and later dropped from Aftermath, including Hittman, Rakim, King T, Dawn Robinson and Eve, due to production, creative or business conflicts.
 Following the June 25, 2002 release of her debut album under Aftermath, Truthfully Speaking, singer Truth Hurts, Dr. Dre and producer DJ Quik faced a multi-million dollar lawsuit from Lata Mangeshkar over the unauthorized usage of one of her songs as a sample for her hit single, "Addictive".
 This caused sales from her debut album to dwindle and Truth Hurts to subsequently cut ties with the label soon after.

-In 2002, New York City rapper 50 Cent was signed to Aftermath by Dr. Dre through a joint venture with Eminem's Shady Records.
-His major-label debut album, Get Rich or Die Tryin', was released on February 6, 2003, through the three labels.
-It mainly featured production from Dr. Dre and Eminem, who also executive produced the album.
+In 2002, New York City rapper 50 Cent signed to Aftermath by Dr. Dre through a joint venture with Eminem's Shady Records for $1 million.
+That same year, Compton rapper The Game signed with the label in 2002 through a joint venture with 50 Cent's G-Unit Records, after a negotiation between Dre and Iovine.

+50 Cent's official debut album, Get Rich or Die Tryin', was released on February 6, 2003, through the three labels.
+It featured production from Dr. Dre and Eminem, who also executive produced the album.
 Highly anticipated and anchored by the success of the singles "21 Questions", "If I Can't" and the number one hit, "In da Club", the album debuted at number one on the Billboard 200.
 Selling 872,000 copies in its first week, the album went on to be certified 9× Platinum by the Recording Industry Association of America in 2020 with "In da Club" going diamond in 2023.